Kvdf/DE4-SIOT-Pathlon/README.md

 ## Data Collected

-Data that was collected and used to create and train AWS ML model [fitbit.numbers](https://github.com/Kvdf/DE4-SIOT-Pathlon/blob/master/fitbit.numbers)
+Data that was collected from Fitbit Flex 2 device and Weerlive METEORSERVER API and used to create and train AWS ML model [fitbit.numbers](https://github.com/Kvdf/DE4-SIOT-Pathlon/blob/master/fitbit.numbers)

 ## Additional Notes